cloudnative-pg/cloudnative-pg/docs/src/monitoring.md

 cnpg_some_query_rows{datname="freddie"} 10
 ```

-Here is an example of a query with auto-discovery enabled which also
+This example shows a query with auto-discovery enabled that also
 runs on the `template1` database (otherwise not returned by the
 aforementioned query):